-• From the Points Manager screen, tap the overflow icon on the right-hand side of the point and select Delete.

-- On the work screen:
+- From the Points Manager screen, tap the overflow icon on the right-hand side of the point and select Delete. - On the work screen: - a.

-- a.
 Press and hold the point name.
-The pop-up menu displays.
+The pop-up menu displays. - b.

-- b.
 Tap > and then tap Delete.

-5.5.4 Recording a point
+4.5.4 Recording a point

 Use Record Point to save the 3D position (Northing, Easting and Elevation) of a point.
-It is useful for recording points of interest on site, such as the location of a manhole.
+It is useful for recording positions that are hard to reach, for example under water, or points of interest on site, such as the location of a manhole.